Best Homemade Hot Buffalo Wing Sauce – Keto Low Carb Recipe

-Wings.
-Hot wings.
-They’ve forever been one of my favorite foods!
-Growing up in Louisiana and Texas means I’ve always had a taste for spicy foods and hot buffalo wings definitely deliver on that count.
-I’ve also taken the time to search out some of the best wings in Cincinnati over the years and will share that here as well.
+Growing up in Louisiana and Texas means I've always had a taste for spicy foods and hot buffalo wings definitely deliver on that count.
+I've also taken the time to search out some of the best wings in Cincinnati over the years and will share that here as well.
+Having wing sauce out may not always be perfectly keto, but by asking a few questions you'll usually get something that has low or no sugar.

-It wasn’t until recently that I decided to make my own hot buffalo wing sauce.
+It wasn't until recently that I decided to make my own keto wing sauce.
 You can find buffalo sauce in the grocery without a lot of carbs fairly easily.
 By nature, most wing sauce focuses on being hot rather than sweet.
-What most prepared sauces do have though, is crappy oil in them and still at least some sugar despite a carb count of zero.
+What most prepared sauces do have though, is crappy oil in them and maybe still some sugar despite a carb count of zero.
+While you'd still end up with low carb hot wings, you'll be putting a lot of unnecessary, unhealthy ingredients in your body.

-Take the lovely list of ingredients in the photo to the right for example.
+This photo on the right is a list of ingredients is from a bottle of buffalo wing sauce available at your local supermarket.
 The third ingredient is canola oil.
-I’ll save an in-depth discussion on why you should avoid canola oil for a later date, but here are just a couple of reasons.
-It’s made of corn; almost all corn in the United States is genetically modified (GMO), which also means it’s grown with a bunch of Roundup and other chemicals.
+I'll save an in-depth discussion on why you should avoid canola oil for a later date, but here are just a couple of reasons.
+It's made of corn; almost all corn in the United States is genetically modified (GMO), which also means it's grown with a bunch of Roundup and other chemicals.
 Canola is a heavily processed food.

 According to the Weston A. Price Foundation,